So Kenneth Wapnick has died.

 That time I wrote to him, I sent a couple of blog posts for review.
 He was succinct and helpful – agreeing that Emily Dickinson was a wonderful poet, pointing out a couple of places where he believed I’d erred.
 He told me to keep writing, to have fun doing it, and to always remember not to take it all too seriously.
 Near the end of his letter he wrote, “always be true to your own truth, Sean.”

 That was good advice.
-And he was a good teacher.
+And he was a good teacher, and a lot of what he taught remains with us now he is gone.
 What more is there to say?